mkromkamp/rescheduler-lite/README.md

 rescheduler-lite consists of a single binary that can be deployed virtually everywhere.
 The only constraint is the availability of some form of persistent storage.

-Alongside rescheduler-lite it is needed to deploy a single nsq daemon.
-Nsq is used to pass messages from rescheduler-lite to consumers
+Alongside rescheduler-lite it is needed to deploy a RabbitMQ node.
+RabbitMQ is used to pass messages from rescheduler-lite to consumers

 ### Binary